The GHG Protocol at the origin of scopes 1,2,3

 This is one of the reasons why, in France, since January 1, 2023, companies subject to the Declaration of Extra-Financial Performance (DPEF) must include all 3 emission scopes in their greenhouse gas emissions balance sheet (BEGES).

-At Traace, we know all about the challenges and limits of scope 3 carbon footprinting.
-In particular, we have developed a module dedicated to managing the impact and commitment of suppliers to provide companies with an effective tool for tackling the decarbonization of their purchasing and implementing a responsible purchasing policy.
+At Traace, we are well aware of the challenges and limits of scope 3 carbon footprinting.
+As part of our carbon footprint platform, we have developed a module dedicated to monitoring the environmental impact and commitment of suppliers, to provide companies with an effective tool for achieving a complete corporate carbon footprint and tackling the decarbonization of their purchasing and the implementation of a responsible purchasing policy.

-If you would like to learn more about decarbonization and the limits of scope 3, we invite you to download our webinar in partnership with Magelan, a specialist consultancy on "how to accelerate the decarbonization of your value chain".
+If you'd like to learn more about decarbonization and the limits of scope 3, we invite you to download our webinar in partnership with specialist consultancy Magelan on.
+"How to accelerate the decarbonization of your value chain"..